lindseymysse/simple-toggle-forms/README.md

 ```

-	Simple Toggle Menus

 Design is about understanding the affordances of the medium you are working in.
-	That is to say: you have to understand how it breaks.
-Once you understand how
+That is to say: you have to understand how it breaks to make something truly
+useful.

-	something breaks you can design around the slip.
-When you understand what the
-	user cannot do, you can make sure they only use whatever you are designing
+When you understand what the user cannot do, you can make sure they use
-	in a certain way.
+whatever you are designing in a certain way.

 Anyway, in my raging egotistical opinion, this is currently the best way to do
 menus in HTML, CSS and JS.

 ## To Use